Global warming potential: Current values (IPCC Sixth Assessment Report from 2021)

-After some intermediate updates, in 2013 this standard was updated by the Warsaw meeting of the UN Framework Convention on Climate Change (UNFCCC, decision 24/CP.19) to require using a new set of 100-year GWP values.
-They published these values in Annex III, and they took them from the 4th Assessment Report of the Intergovernmental Panel on Climate Change, which had been published in 2007.
+Earlier values from 2007

-Those 2007 estimates are still used for international comparisons through 2020, although the latest research on warming effects has found other values, as shown in the table above.
+The values provided in the table below are from 2007 when they were published in the IPCC Fourth Assessment Report.
+These values are still used (as of 2020) for some comparisons.

 Importance of time horizon

 A substance's GWP depends on the number of years (denoted by a subscript) over which the potential is calculated.
 A gas which is quickly removed from the atmosphere may initially have a large effect, but for longer time periods, as it has been removed, it becomes less important.
 Thus methane has a potential of 25 over 100 years (GWP100 = 25) but 86 over 20 years (GWP20 = 86); conversely sulfur hexafluoride has a GWP of 22,800 over 100 years but 16,300 over 20 years (IPCC Third Assessment Report).
 The GWP value depends on how the gas concentration decays over time in the atmosphere.
 This is often not precisely known and hence the values should not be considered exact.
 For this reason when quoting a GWP it is important to give a reference to the calculation.

 The GWP for a mixture of gases can be obtained from the mass-fraction-weighted average of the GWPs of the individual gases.

 Commonly, a time horizon of 100 years is used by regulators.